Human trafficking and sexual exploitation: the statistics behind the stories

 of prostituted adult women in a San Diego program were currently or previously homeless.
 (4)

 Substance use and abuse are common among those in the sex trade.
-However, Multiple studies show that abuse and addiction lead to involvement in the sex trade, as well as occur as a result of becoming involved in the sex trade.
+However, multiple studies show that abuse and addiction lead to involvement in the sex trade, as well as occur as a result of becoming involved in the commercial sex trade.
 (5) (6) (7) (8)

 Men who buy sex in the US